showlab/VideoSwap/README.md

 ## 🛑 Disclaimer

-This repository is a re-implementation of VideoSwap conducted by the first author during his time at NUS. **Due to legal constraints, please fill out [this form](https://forms.gle/TB9fatZEzXTUwoj88) to inquire about the process of reproducing the original paper for research purposes.**
+This repository is a re-implementation of VideoSwap conducted by the first author during his time at NUS.
+The goal of this repository is to replicate the original paper's findings and results, primarily for academic and research purposes. **Due to legal considerations, the code is available as open-source on a per-request basis.
+Please fill in [this form](https://forms.gle/TB9fatZEzXTUwoj88) to request code access.**

 ## 🚩 Updates